 In the “old days”, Instagram was mainly used by consumer brands.
 As the platform has evolved and acquired more than one billion global monthly active users, Instagram now offers valuable opportunities for businesses too.
-Law firms can leverage Instagram to reach their audience, build a community, and drive more engagements.
+With 71% of lawyers having a social media presence, your firm can stand out from the rest by utilizing Instagram.
+Law firms can leverage Instagram to reach their audience, build a community, and drive more engagement.
 Over the past few years, Instagram marketers have grown their following and increased their ROI.
 Here are some Instagram growth tactics for law firms that you can use to enhance your Instagram performance.

 Instagram Growth Tactics for Law Firms

 Video, “carousel” posts, and stories tend to be the most engaging on Instagram.
 Carousel posts have multiple single-image slides to share in-depth information on a particular topic.
 Videos, or Reels, are short videos that can also be set to music.
 Stories are timed, 24-hour posts that users can interact with through polls, questions, and surveys.
 Take advantage of all the content formats that Instagram has to offer.
 A/B test your content to see what gains the most engagement for your firm.

 You’ll have the most success with Instagram if you post at times when your followers are online and most likely to interact.
 The best way to figure out when to post is to monitor your analytics and look for trends.
 Generally, posting between 6 PM and 9 PM is considered a best practice, but the right time will vary based on your firm and your followers.
 Learn the best times and days to post on Instagram here.